 RTE ensures the balance of electricity flows over the transmission grid and oversees the revision of the French power system balancing methods, to incorporate the new changes brought about by this project.

 RTE has planned the first connection to the PICASSO platform in Q2 2024.

 The principal steps prior to connecting to the European platform

 RTE’s connection to the PICASSO platform is planned in 3 steps

 1st step: from date W, activation of automatic frequency restoration reserves according to pro rata mode at 4-second intervals (date W)

-The transition to pro-rata mode individualised at 4-second intervals is itself planned in two phases:
+The transition to pro-rata mode individualised at 4-second intervals was carried out in two phases:

 Phase 2: transition to individualised pro-rata mode.
 In this mode, RPGs that do not schedule receive a zero Ni level.
 RPGs that schedule receive an individualised Ni level pro rata to their scheduled volume.

 2nd step : from date X, activation of automatic frequency restoration reserve according to merit order mode

 Stakeholders have been notified of date X, which is 21st November 2023.